postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/developing-an-api/defining-an-api.md

 To delete a file or folder, select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> next to the item and select **Delete**.

 > If you delete the last remaining file in an API definition, the API will no longer have a Definition unless you create it again.
 The schema documentation and any information in the file's info pane including the Definition ID will be lost.
+Other components of the API will remain intact.
+For example, collections in the API won't be deleted.
 You cannot restore a Definition after it is deleted.